Unionization in the tech sector: Israel

-People's Republic of China
+China

 Mainland China

 The All-China Federation of Trade Unions is officially the only trade union in China and acts as an extension of the state's interests.
-It either co-opts or restricts independent labour organising.
+It either co-opts or restricts independent labour organizing.
 Most trade union chairs in China are company managers, party cadre members and appointed, rather than elected.
-Foxconn union was formed in November 2006.
+The Foxconn Trade Union was formed in November 2006.
 It represents 90 percent of Foxconn's 1.4 million workers in China and is a company union dominated by management.
 However, since 2010, due to increased labour militancy and strikes, workers through China have been able to demand more worker representation in union elections.

 In 2018 Jasic Technology retaliated against a worker led union drive.
 Over 100 students and workers were arrested including members of Jasic Workers Solidarity Group in what became known as the Jasic incident.

 In March 2019, Chinese tech workers mobilized, after an anonymous person uploaded a repository named 996.icu to GitHub.
-996 refers to 9AM to 9PM, 6 days a week or 72 hour work cycle.
+996 refers to 9 am to 9 pm, 6 days a week or 72-hour work cycle.
 Over 230,000 tech workers, mainly in China 'starred' or 'liked' the repository, making it one of the largest tech actions in China.
 US based Microsoft (which own GitHub) employees signed a letter in support of the 996 movement, opposing censorship.